-The New Jersey Department of Environmental Protection NJDEP has released a guidance document entitled, “Fill Material Guidance for SRP Sites,” updated April 2015 which is herein referred to as “the Guidance”.
+The New Jersey Department of Environmental Protection (NJDEP) has released a guidance document entitled, “Fill Material Guidance for SRP Sites,” updated April 2015 which is herein referred to as “the Guidance.”
 The Guidance outlines testing frequency for materials intended for use at sites that are in the Site Remediation Program (SRP).
 The sampling frequencies developed in this guidance document are not binding to non-SRP sites; however, it is the only NJDEP document that outlines a procedure for certification of clean fill.

 The following soil acceptance plan for LSACQ has been developed in general accordance with the Guidance and exceeds any current regulatory requirements established by the NJDEP required to document clean soil for sites which are not regulated under the Site Remediation Program.
 The purpose of this plan is to ensure that appropriate procedures are followed to document the quality of soils imported to the LSACQ site to achieve reclamation of the quarry.

-The following fill types will not be accepted for reclamation by LSACQ under this protocol.
+The following fill types will not be accepted for reclamation by LSACQ under this protocol:

-Clinton Quarry will require that each source applicant provide a Site Review of the potential donor site prepared by a qualified environmental professional.
+Clinton Quarry will require that each source applicant will provide a Site Review of the potential donor site prepared by a qualified environmental professional.
 The purpose of the Site Review is to assess the likely types of potential fill impacts at the donor site from both natural or anthropogenic sources.
 The review must include a summary of historical data, past and present site use information for the proposed donor site.
 Sources of information may include Phase 1 Environmental Site Assessments, Preliminary Assessment Reports, aerial photography, NJDEP database review, or other readily available information.

-The applicant will use the information obtained from the Site Review to complete the Clean Fill Source Application form and provide a complete site use history and conditions summary with each application.
-The application must provide an environmental summary of available information regarding the history of the site; an inspection prepared by a qualified environmental professional, and must include legible copies of all historic and current soil or groundwater sampling data available to the applicant.
+The applicant will use the information obtained from the Site review to complete the Clean Fill Source Application form and provide a complete site use history and conditions summary with each application.
+The application must provide an environmental summary of available information regarding the history of the site, an inspection prepared by a qualified environmental professional, and must include legible copies of all historic and current soil or groundwater sampling data available to the applicant.

 At a minimum, the application form will include the following information:

 Each applicant must submit a completed and signed application form with all required supplemental information.
 LSACQ or its consultant will review the application to determine if the fill may be accepted.
 LSACQ will complete a Clean Fill Review Form (Attachment B) for each application deemed completed and evaluated for acceptance.
-If approved, the source will be provided with a Clean Fill Source Acceptance Notice (Attachment C) with a source approval number for a defined quantity of fill from LSACQ.
+If approved, the source will be provided with a Clean Fill Source Acceptance Note (Attachment C) with a source approval number for a defined quantity of fill from LSACQ.
 A copy of the application packages and LSACQ review forms will be retained at LSACQ’s office for review by the municipality, if required.

 All clean fill shall be below the NJDEP Residential Direct Contact Fill Remediation Standards (RDCSRS).
-If there are exceedances to the default Impact to Groundwater Fill Screening Levels (IGWSSL) then subsequent SPLP testing results should demonstrate that the leachate concentrations are below the New Jersey SPLP Default Leachate Criteria for Class II Impact to Groundwater.
-The samples should be acquired by a trained technician or a qualified person in accordance with the NJDEP Field Sampling Procedures Manual (August 2005 and various updates) and analyzed in accordance with the N.J.A.C 7:26E Technical Requirements for Site Remediation (TRSR).
+If there are exceedances to the default impact to Groundwater Fill Screening Levels (IGWSSL), then subsequent SPLP testing results should demonstrate that the leachate concentrations are below the New Jersey SPLP Default Leachate Criteria for Class II Impact to Groundwater.
+The samples should be acquired by a trained technician or a qualified person in accordance with the NJDEP Field Sampling Procedures Manual (August 2005 and various updates) and analyzed in accordance with the N.J.A.C 7.26E Technical Requirements for Site Remediation (TRSR).